 POINTS TO CONSIDER WHEN PLANNING YOUR EVENT TIMETABLE:

 - Create a balanced timetable so that delegates are not sitting for a long time.

 - A variety of presentation styles and tools will keep your audience interested.
-Consider using voting buttons, social media or other technology aids.
+Consider using smart phone apps, social media or other technology aids.